w3c/web-locks/README.md

 Roughly:

-* The IDBTransaction requests a flag when created, and holds a "request queue" which operations are appended to.
+* The IDBTransaction requests a lock when created, and holds a "request queue" which operations are appended to.
-* When the flag is acquired it is waited on "complete promise".
+* When the lock is acquired it is waited on "complete promise".
 In addition an "active promise" is prepared.
 The request queue is then processed.
 * A processed request gets a hidden promise that is resolved when the request is done.
 The "active promise" is extended until one turn after every processed request has completed.
 (Similar to the trick used here, a dependent promise is created which, when run, schedules a microtask to do the work.)
 * Any new request is processed immediately.
 * When the "active promise" resolves, there are no further requests, and the transaction attempts to commit.